jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 This list is for you.
 More importantly, this list is timeless.

 Other lists that recommend gloves are put together just to make an affiliate commission.
-They're written by people who have never even stepped into a boxing gym, let alone ever taken a fight.
+They’re written by people who have never even stepped into a boxing gym, let alone ever taken a fight.

 As a result, they think the recommendations for good gloves change each year.
-Or worse, they only recommend brands that offer a commission (many of the top brands don't offer a commission),
+Or worse, they only recommend brands that offer a commission (many of the top brands don’t offer a commission),

 This article has my recommendations, but I also devoted a lot of space to teaching you how to select gloves for sparring, gloves for training, or boxing gloves to just hit the heavy bag with.
 This way, if you don’t like my recommendations, you at least don’t buy a low-quality boxing glove.